utexas-bwi/concert_scheduling/concert_simple_scheduler/README.rst

 the scheduler via `scheduler_msgs/Request`_ elements contained in the allocation and feedback topics.

-Handling these messages and managing the states of each resource request can be quite tricky, because state changes flow over the two topics simultaneously.
-Both schedulers and requesters should use the `concert_scheduler_requests`_ package to perform the appropriate state transitions for every request.
+Handling these messages and managing the resource request states can be tricky, because state changes flow over the two topics simultaneously.
+Both schedulers and requesters should use the `concert_scheduler_requests`_ package to perform the appropriate state transitions for each request.

-Usage
-'''''

-    $ rosrun concert_simple_scheduler simple_scheduler

 .. _`concert_msgs/ConcertClients`:
    https://github.com/robotics-in-concert/rocon_msgs/blob/hydro-devel/concert_msgs/msg/ConcertClients.msg